-The Land Subsidence Contingency Plan will be developed through a collaborative stakeholder-driven process that identifies triggers, actions, and funding mechanisms to address unexpected groundwater level declines that could lead to potential land subsidence in the Coastal Area.
+The land subsidence contingency plan will be developed through a collaborative stakeholder-driven process that identifies triggers, actions, and funding mechanisms to address unexpected groundwater level declines that could lead to potential land subsidence in the Coastal Area.
 Engineering assistance will be obtained from consultants as needed during the land subsidence contingency plan development process.

-(b) Each Plan shall include a description of the projects and management actions that include the following: (7) A description of the legal authority required for each project and management action, and the basis for that authority within the Agency.
+(b) Each Plan shall include a description of the projects and management actions that include the following:(7) A description of the legal authority required for each project and management action, and the basis for that authority within the Agency.

-MBGSA will rely on the authority provided for under SGMA to develop the Land Subsidence Contingency Planland subsidence contingency plan.
+MBGSA will rely on the authority provided for under SGMA to develop the land subsidence contingency plan.

-(b) Each Plan shall include a description of the projects and management actions that include the following: (8) A description of the estimated cost for each project and management action and a description of how the Agency plans to meet those costs.
+(b) Each Plan shall include a description of the projects and management actions that include the following:(8) A description of the estimated cost for each project and management action and a description of how the Agency plans to meet those costs.

-The estimated cost for land subsidence contingency plan development is \$88,4000 (shared with the Seawater Intrusion Contingency Planseawater intrusion contingency plan development).
+The estimated cost for land subsidence contingency plan development is \$88,4000 (shared with the seawater intrusion contingency plan development).

-6.5 Groundwater Quality Protection Measures [§354.44(b)(1)() and (d)]
+6.5 Groundwater Quality Protection Measures [§354.44(b)(1) and (d)]